What is a Digital Freight Brokerage?

 Will Digital Freight Brokerage Ever Replace the Traditional Brokerage Model?

-The now many and varied connected devices in trucking, when fed through software, can have valuable data extracted in just a few simple steps.
-This software can then provide everything from simple load listing/tracking to advanced instant load/carrier selection, pricing and bidding functionality based around that aggregated data.
+When you connect the many and varied devices in your trucking operations and feed them through software, you can extract valuable data in just a few simple steps.
+This software can then provide everything from simple load listing and tracking to advanced instant load and carrier selection, pricing and bidding functionality based around that aggregated data.

-Using such technology, the DFB can produce details about shipping capacity and nearest-route availability incorporating "immediate status/location" of transport.
+Using such technology, the DFB can produce details about your shipping capacity and nearest-route availability incorporating immediate status and location of transport.

-Until recently, the standard model of Freight Brokerage has been based on traditional methods that utilize the experience of a "middle man" in conjunction with a list of traditionally/regularly used reliable carriers.
+Until recently, the standard model of Freight Brokerage has been based on traditional methods that utilize the experience of a "middle man" in conjunction with a list of traditionally and regularly used reliable carriers.
 These parties are generally selected based on historical data such as past experiences working with that same carrier.

 Such empty miles primarily arise from the opacity and unwieldiness of traditional brokerage processes.
 The traditional brokerage process is challenged by the sheer size of over 100,000 shippers and 16,000 brokers supplying over 240,000 small-medium carriers plus owner-operators.

-An old business saying goes "Don't work harder, work smarter!".
-To succeed, digital freight marketplaces must equal or surpass the performance characteristics that shippers have become accustomed to, and expect from traditional methods.
+To succeed in your freight operations, you need to work smarter, not harder.
+Digital freight marketplaces must equal or surpass the performance characteristics that you and other shippers have become accustomed to, and expect from traditional methods.

-If DFBs can do this at a lower price, while incorporating critical services and features, then we may start to see disruption that is repeatable, scalable, and profitable.
+If DFBs can do this at a lower price, while incorporating critical services and features, then you may start to see disruption that is repeatable, scalable, and profitable.
 By itself, load matching is a commodity, and DFBs must offer much more value beyond load-matching.
-Global and regional digital freight brokerage market research targets customer's needs and wants to report on how effectively a company can meet their requirements.
+Global and regional digital freight brokerage market research targets your needs and wants to report on how effectively a company can meet your requirements.
 It does so by collecting data about customers, marketing strategies and competitive information.

 • First, it must build a large audience of shippers and carriers who have an interest in transacting with one another.